Trail/Park FeesDecember 8, 2005

-- Washington County Parks - A parking permit is required.
-Minnesota Ski Pass is required.
+- Washington County Parks and Ski Pass - A parking permit is required.
+A Washington County Parks Ski Pass is also required.
+Minnesota Ski Pass is not required.

 - Anoka County Parks - A parking permit is required.
 Minnesota Ski Pass is required.

-- Carver County Parks - A parking permit is required.
+- Carver County Parks - No county permit/fee is required.
 Minnesota Ski Pass is required.